 In the Philippines, 4,000 people drown each year.
 Our partner World Health Organization is supporting drowning prevention in the Philippines by providing technical assistance to develop a national strategy to prevent drowning deaths, and also supporting local communities to install water barriers.

-Additionally, Bloomberg Philanthropies supported the 2014 Global Report on Drowning, published by the World Health Organization.
+Additionally, Bloomberg Philanthropies supported the 2014 Global Report on Drowning, published by the World Health Organization and the accompanying report published in 2017, Preventing Drowning: an Implementation Guide.